 I love trekking.
 Though I haven’t trekked much but I do love it.
 I missed the Kheerganga trek since I was traveling with friends and one of them refused to trek.
 And that was the reason we had to cancel Kheerganga Trek.
 It was some three years back and I haven’t been able to go there back.
 Though I did a trek in Tosh a bit, walked down from Tosh to Barshaini just to satisfy myself.

 That is why I love to travel alone.
 You do what you like, no worry at all!
 Or travel with likeminded people.
-I have travelled with friends after that trip but haven’t enjoyed since every time there was some issue and the mood was spoiled due to useless things.
+I have traveled with friends after that trip but haven’t enjoyed it since every time there was some issue and the mood was spoiled due to useless things.

 From Devata Ground to Homestay – Trekking in Shangarh

 I reached Shangarh around 10:30 in the morning.
 When I held my head high and looked around, I could feel the chill in the air, peace everywhere, pine trees, blue sky, green lush terrains, very fewer people, chalet-like houses, both wooden and concrete.
 At the dropping point, I saw two boards of homestays.
 Shangarh has two or three homestays (maybe more now).
 I called one and asked if the room was available or not.
 Well, I didn’t get the room there.
 This happens a lot of time since I travel unplanned without any prior bookings.
 But you should.

 I called one more homestay, asked for a room and yes, I got.
 But I had no idea where the homestay was located.
 The homestay owner gave me some directions and I just pretended that I knew the way which I didn’t at all.
 While I started trekking in Shangarh, the memories of Triund trekking got refreshed.
 The uneven stony path, surrounded by green lush terrains, trees, birds, silent ambiance, this was such a soul-soothing experience.